 Our research is dedicated to the inflammatory and immunological analysis of the cellular and molecular host-pathogen interaction in the human alveolar compartment.
 By use of our central experimental model of living human lung tissue as well as lung organoids, we simulate the onset of pneumonia by infection with important pathogens such as Streptococcus pneumoniae, influenza A virus, (SARS-)corona viruses, Staphylococcus aureus, or e.g. Legionella pneumophila.

 A broad spectrum of molecular biological approaches and biochemical assays help us to analyze the molecular communication between e.g. alveolar macrophages and alveolar epi- and endothelial cells.
-We are following these alveolar processes especially with high-end fluorescence microscopy to visualize infection live and in color.
+We are following these processes especially with high-end fluorescence microscopy to visualize infection live and in color.

 Next to these projects, we are taking strong efforts to develop new techniques for 3D based human disease models.
-These include new cutting techniques based on high-pressure water jet for native tissue, adenoviral transduction with CRISPR/Cas, or cryo-conservation of human lungs for biobanking.
-This work has two major reasons.
+These include new cutting techniques based on high-pressure water jet for native tissue, adenoviral transduction with CRISPR/Cas, cryo-conservation of human lungs and organoids for biobanking, AI-based image analysis etc. This work has two major reasons.
 The first is to find new robust and reliable alternative models for bio-medical research to existing animal models, which often do not reflect the (immunological) aspects of human disease and are therefore often misleading for the validation of new therapeutic agents.
 The second is the ethical reason to slowly overcome the philosophical view of the „Speziesismus„, which is the moral discrimination of beings on the base of belonging to a certain species, or – being animal and not human.
 The model we established was awarded with the first research prize for Animal Experimental Alternatives of the State of Berlin in 2011.